-I do have a couple of cautions for pregnant women, though.
+I do have a couple of cautions on the safety of kombucha for pregnant women, though.

 Is drinking kombucha safe while nursing?

-Again, I have a couple of cautions for nursing mothers, though.
+Again, I have a couple of cautions on the safety of kombucha for nursing mothers, though.

 First, kombucha is a detoxing agent.
 If you’re well-hydrated, those toxins will come out in your pee or stool.
 If you’re dehydrated, they can come out through your skin, your eyes, even your breast milk.
 It’d be terrible to have those toxins going out of you and straight into your baby.
 So, stay hydrated!